nhungoc1508/summer23-homework/homework/1--Type-Theory/HW-1-1--Types-and-Functions.lagda.md

      → (A → B → C)
      → (B → A → C)
 -- Exercise:
-flip h = λ b a → h a b
+-- flip h = λ b a → h a b -- previous solution flip f y x = f x y
+-- Types: f : A → B → C, x : A, y : B; f a : B → C

 -- Should use the provided function on the argument twice. apply-twice : {A : Type}